 While 57 per cent of killings in 2017 were attributed to contract killers, the alleged material authors was dominated by paramilitary structures counting fifty-four cases (45 per cent), this while the ELN was responsible for four cases (3.3 per cent) and ex-FARC-EP groups three cases (2.5 per cent).
 Also, members of police and military were being investigated for fourteen killings committed during social protests in 2017.
 These patterns continued in 2018, although seeing an increase in ELN responsibility to 8 per cent and also of ex-FARC-EP groups to 8 per cent.
-This while killings attributed to People's Liberation Army (EPL) accounted to 4 per cent - EPL killings in 2017 were not accounted for in the 2018 OHCHR report.81
+This while killings attributed to People's Liberation Army (EPL) accounted to 4 per cent - EPL killings in 2017 were not accounted for in the 2018 OHCHR report.

 Violence is also reflected in the continuing situation of forced displacements and confinements.
 From January to June 2019, 35 massive displacements occurred - Nariño stood out as the most affected department counting 43 per cent of internally displaced persons.
 In the same period, 63 communities were victims of confinement - 54 of these in the Chocó department.
 The Ombudsman in his 2018 report stated that he did not see any effective measures in action in order to deal with the crimes of enforced displacement and the use of indigenous reserves by armed actors.
-The order to deal with the crimes of enforced displacement and the use of indigenous reserves by armed actors.